anwiednn/flight-quote-net-app/README.md

-# Flight Quote .Net console app
+# .Net demo console app
 Simple console application .NET 5 / C#.

+## Flight Quote Demo
-This console application simulates to call three different flight sites to retrieve flight quotes in an async workflow.
+This method simulates to call three different flight sites to retrieve flight quotes in an async workflow.

 It uses `Thread.Sleep` to simulate calls made to an imaginary flight sites (API).